Approach

 Source: Deputy Attorney General Lisa Monaco, DOJ, March 2024

 28. The SEC warned that statements about AI capabilities must not be "materially false or misleading."
-SEC Director of Enforcement Gurbir Grewal specifically called out "AI washing," companies that overstate their AI capabilities to attract investors or customers.
-For PE firms, this means diligencing AI claims at portfolio companies is not just good practice.
+SEC Director of Enforcement Gurbir Grewal specifically called out "AI washing": companies that overstate their AI capabilities to attract investors or customers.
+Diligencing AI claims at portfolio companies is not just good practice for PE firms.
 It is a compliance requirement.

 Source: Gurbir Grewal, SEC Director of Enforcement